Faith events in York, Chester, Lancaster counties

 LUTHERAN

-Epiphany Lutheran Church, West Main Street, Rock Hill: Palm Sunday Worship with Holy Communion, 8 and 10:30 a.m.
+Epiphany Lutheran Church, West Main Street, Rock Hill: Easter sunrise service with Holy Communion, 7 a.m.
+Sunday with breakfast, 8:15 a.m.; Sunday school, 9:15 a.m. and Easter worship with Holy Communion, 10:30 a.m.
 Nursery provided.
-Hunger Outreach meal prep and delivery, 8 a.m.-12:15 p.m.
-Lenten meal, 5:30 p.m.
-Wednesday with worship and children’s activities at 6:30 p.m.
-Maundy Thursday Holy Communion and Stripping of the Altar, 7 p.m.
-Thursday.
-Good Friday Service of Darkness, 7 p.m.
-Friday.
-Easter sunrise service with Holy Communion, 7 a.m.
-April 16 with breakfast, 8:15 a.m.; Sunday school, 9:15 a.m. and Easter worship with Holy Communion, 10:30 a.m.
-Nursery provided.
+Family Promise hosting begins 6 p.m.
+Sunday.

 METHODIST

-Adnah United Methodist Church, Adnah Church Road, Rock Hill: Maundy Thursday service, 7 p.m.
-Thursday.
-Good Friday service, 7:30 p.m.
-Friday.
-Easter egg hunt, 4 p.m.
-Saturday.
-Easter sunrise service, 6:15 a.m.
-April 16; Easter worship, 11 a.m.
+Adnah United Methodist Church, Adnah Church Road, Rock Hill: Easter sunrise service, 6:15 a.m.
+Sunday; Easter worship, 11 a.m.

-Aldersgate United Methodist Church, Celanese Road, Rock Hill: Good Friday Cross Walk, 9:45 a.m.-12:45 p.m.
-Friday beginning at the church parking lot and walking a 3-mile loop returning for a brief devotional.
-Community Easter egg hunt, noon Saturday.
-Re-Ignite praise service, 7 p.m.
+Aldersgate United Methodist Church, Celanese Road, Rock Hill: Re-Ignite praise service, 7 p.m.
 Wednesday in the social hall.

-Clover Chapel United Methodist Church, Kings Mountain Street, Clover: Good Friday service, 6:30 p.m.
-Friday.
+Antioch United Methodist Church, Rambo Road, Rock Hill: Easter worship, 11 a.m.
+Sunday with Sunday school, 10 a.m.
+United Methodist Men, 9 a.m.
+Sunday.

-Cornerstone United Methodist Church, Heckle Boulevard, Rock Hill: Good Friday service, 6 p.m.
-Friday.
-Easter service and cantata, 11 a.m.
-April 16.
+Cornerstone United Methodist Church, Heckle Boulevard, Rock Hill: Easter service and cantata, 11 a.m.
+Sunday.

-First United Methodist Church, Bethel Street, Clover: Palm Sunday community worship, 8:30 and 11 a.m.
-Sunday at Green Pond United Methodist Church.
-Maundy Thursday, 7 p.m.
-Thursday.
-Good Friday drama and service, 7 p.m.
-Friday.
-Easter egg hunt and story time, 9 a.m.
-Saturday.
-Easter sunrise service, 7 a.m.
-April 16 with breakfast biscuits after.
+First United Methodist Church, Bethel Street, Clover: Easter sunrise service, 7 a.m.
+Sunday with breakfast biscuits after.
 Traditional worship, 8:30 and 11 a.m.; contemporary service, 10:50 a.m.
 Childcare for all services.
 Times are offered to walk the labyrinth.
 Details: 803-222-3496.

-Friendship United Methodist Church, Neely Store Road, Rock Hill: Palm Sunday worship, 11 a.m.
+Friendship United Methodist Church, Neely Store Road, Rock Hill: Easter worship with Holy Communion, 11 a.m.
 Sunday.
-Lunch and egg hunt after worship.
-Bring side dishes and desserts.
-Meat is provided.
-Healing and prayer service, 7 p.m.
-Tuesday.
-Chronic pain support group, 6 p.m.
-Wednesday.
-Maundy Thursday Holy Communion service, 7 p.m. at Heath Memorial United Methodist Church.
-Good Friday Tenebrae service, 7 p.m.
-Friday at Friendship.
+“Celebrating Our Church Family,” 6 p.m.
+Friday with refreshments and a meet and greet with William Kuruvilla, author of “A Smell of Africa – Safe in His Arms.”

+Harrison United Methodist Church, Lancaster Highway, Pineville: Rummage sale for Haiti, 7 a.m.-1:30 p.m.
+April 29.
+Cash or credit card for purchases $25 or more.

 India Hook United Methodist Church, Mount Gallant Road, Rock Hill: Worship, 8:30 and 11 a.m.
 Sunday school, 10 a.m.
 Sunday.
 Youth, 6 p.m.
 Wednesday.

-St. John’s United Methodist Church, Tom Hall Street, Fort Mill: Members age 70 and older will honored with a luncheon after 11 a.m. worship Sunday.
-Maundy Thursday communion service, 7 p.m Thursday.

-St. John’s United Methodist Church, Oakland Avenue, Rock Hill: Palm Sunday Hosanna at the Fountain, 10:15 a.m.
-Sunday.
-Downtown churches will meet at the fountain and process with palms, banners and song back to respective churches.
-Taize service, noon Wednesday.
-Maundy Thursday drama of the Last Supper, 7 p.m.
-Thursday with Holy Communion and Stripping of the Altar.
-Holy Communion, noon-1 p.m.
-Friday.
-Ecumenical Good Friday Stations of the Cross, 6:30 p.m.
-Friday beginning at The Well parking lot and ending with worship at Fountain Park.
-Easter Prayer Vigil, 8 p.m.
-Friday-7 a.m.
-April 16.
-Easter sunrise service, 7 a.m.
-April 16 in the gathering area.
+St. John’s United Methodist Church, Tom Hall Street, Fort Mill: Easter services, 8:30 and 11 a.m.
+Sunday; Sunday school, 10 a.m.
+Members will participate in the JDRF One Walk Team Katelyn’s Kure, 8 a.m.
+Saturday at Carowinds.
+Katelyn is a member of the congregation.
+The walk also is in memory of Debi Edmondson.
+Register at walk.jdf.org.

+St. John’s United Methodist Church, Oakland Avenue, Rock Hill: Easter sunrise service, 7 a.m.
+Sunday in the gathering area.
 Breakfast after.
 Easter worship, 8 a.m. contemporary and 11 a.m. traditional with redressing the Altar.
 Sunday school, 9:45 a.m.
 Bring fresh flowers for the cross.

+Woodland United Methodist Church, Cherry Road, Rock Hill: Bring flowers for flowering of the cross at 8:45 a.m.
+Sunday.
+Breakfast at 9 a.m.
+Bring a dish to share.
+Easter worship, 10:30 a.m. ending outside with the Benediction and a butterfly release.

 NAZARENE

-Fort Mill Church of the Nazarene, Harris Street, Fort Mill: Pastors of worship and creative arts Brian and Paige Watts, 10:45 a.m.
+First Church of the Nazarene, North Jones Avenue, Rock Hill: Community picnic, 11 a.m.-2 p.m.
+Saturday with games and food.

+Trinity Church of the Nazarene, Fire Tower Road at Taylor’s Creek Road, Rock Hill: Resurrection Celebration, 10 a.m.
 Sunday.
-Lunch after.

-Trinity Church of the Nazarene, Fire Tower Road at Taylor’s Creek Road, Rock Hill: Community creations/quilting, 10 a.m.-3 p.m.
-Monday.
-Passover service, 7 p.m.
-Wednesday.
-Good Friday service, 7 p.m.
-Friday.
-Resurrection Celebration, 10 a.m.
-April 16.

 NONDENOMINATIONAL